trywilco/wilco-docs/docs/building-your-quest/repository.md

 ```

 ## GitHub Workflows files
 Some quests repositories require GitHub workflow files.
 For example, the Anythink Market repository uses GitHub workflow to deploy the application to K8s.
-These workflows should run on the user's repository, but not on the quest's start repository.
+These workflows should run on the user's repository but not the quest's start repository.

 Any such workflow files should be placed in the directory `.github/.workflows`.